wildland/cli-tools/ruby/README.md

 ## Avaliable Tools:
 - `sync-github-issue-labels` Syncs all issue labels across repositories in an organization by making them all match a model repositoy.
+- `find-open-pull-requests` Finds all open pull requests across repositories in an organization.